-I currently have three titles still in print.
-The first two are available directly from me, and my latest book (Soup Through the Ages: A Culinary History with Period Recipes) is available from McFarland Publishing (details below).
-I have a fourth in the editing phase, and a fifth still in the conceptual stage.
+I currently have three titles still in print and others in the works.
+The first two are available directly from me, and my book (Soup Through the Ages: A Culinary History with Period Recipes) is available from McFarland Publishing (details below).

 This book is a general overview of foods, cooking techniques, cookware, preserving, fruits and vegetables, etc. through the 19th century.
 It has been sold in prestigious book shops and museum shops throughout the country, Canada, and Scotland.
 In recent years it has been as popular among those who want to live a more self-reliant lifestyle as it is among historians.
 Regular price $30. – mention the blog and receive a 50% discount – your cost $15. + $3.50 S&H. Email for address – thistledewbooks [at] yahoo [dot] com.

 This book was called, “A massive amount of research…a solid contribution to culinary history,” by Andrew Smith, food historian and author.
 Elizabeth Williams, president of the Southern Food and Beverage Museum in New Orleans said of it, “belongs on the bookshelves of all historians.
 The development of soup is the development of civilization”.
-The book begins in the Biblical era and takes the reader through the second World War – with all the history of each period including a lengthy chapter on Native Americans.
-You will not find modern recipes masquerading as historic receipts and history in this book – it is factual and thorough, and the information came directly from primary sources.
+The book begins in the Biblical era and takes the reader through the second World War – with all the history of each period including a lengthy and well documented chapter on soups consumed by Native Americans.
+You will not find modern recipes masquerading as historic or Native American receipts in this book – it is factual and thorough, and the information came directly from primary sources.
+The reader will learn about cook fires and other important and related topics.
 This book is available from McFarland Publishing Co.
 They will welcome your order, wholesale or retail.

 Orders only Tel: 800-253-2187